x

 For the participants, keep in mind that those people should be your potential users, so take your time and define the target audience and user profiles.
 As for the number you should test with, the best rule of thumb is to listen to the usability pioneer Jakob Nielsen:

-If you want a single number, the answer is simple: test 5 users in a usability study.
+If you want a single number, the simplified answer is: test 5 users in a usability study.
 Testing with 5 people lets you find almost as many usability problems as you'd find using many more test participants.

 Jakob Nielsen, NN/g